-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal problems (such as Addison disease), asthma, or breathing problems (such as respiratory depression, sleep apnea).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal problems (including Addison disease), or breathing problems (including sleep apnea).
 Tell your doctor if you have an enlarged prostate, trouble urinating, stomach problems, an underactive thyroid, or a history of head injury or brain damage.
 Tell your doctor if you had an allergic reaction to sulfites or if you have a history of drug or alcohol abuse.

 - This medicine may cause the following problems: